Healthcare Professionals

 Independent verification

-7 of 10 studies conducted by independent researchers — not Neuromonics
+The majority of published studies conducted by independent researchers, not Neuromonics.

 👨⚕️